ContiPaolo/PDE_Poisson_solver/README.md

 # PDE_Poisson_solver
-C++ Project: Implementation of C++ solver for Partial Differential Equations (PDE) with finite difference method.
+Implementation of a C++ solver for Partial Differential Equations (PDE) with finite difference method.